youngman08/CookProject/readme.md

 # AshpazBashi website
 Ashpazbashi website created by django framework and Reactjs.

-This project is made for the final project of the Web Design course taught by Dr.Ansari.
+This project is made for the final project of the Web Design course taught by Dr.Yumcoder.

 ## Team members:
 - Reza Soumi 98105857